Vegan Durango: where to eat and shop

 While vegan ice cream has become pretty common in the grocery store freezer case, it's not that easy to find at gourmet ice cream shops.
 Sorry, sorbet, you don't count.

 But Cream Bean Berry has a couple of creamy vegan ice creams at all times!
 We put it 2nd to Frankie & Jo's in Seattle if that gives you an idea how good it is.
 Oh, they've got some sorbet too if that's your jam.
-So we went there quite a bit.
+So we go there frequently.

-We arrived just before the vegan flavors changed.
-I LOVED the pistachio rose ice cream.
+My favorite of their vegan flavors is the pistachio rose ice cream.
+It's SO GOOD but unfortunately they don't have it all the time.
 Kevin's not a fan of floral flavors in his food, so that was all me.